natecostello/van_two_point_oh/blog/2021-8-19-floor/floor.md

 	# if attribution is needed
 	# source: [vecteezy]
 	# url: url
-tldr:
+tldr: 'Our floor is an seamless, water proof, edge sealed layer composed of lonseal, 1/2" baltic birch, and minicell foam.'
 ---
-**TLDR: Our floor is an seamless, water proof, edge sealed layer composed of lonseal, 1/2" baltic birch, and minicell foam.**<!--excerpt-->
+**TLDR: Our floor is an seamless, water proof, edge sealed layer composed of lonseal, 1/2" baltic birch, and minicell foam.**

 You will find many many many approaches and strong opinions on how to do a van floor.
 There is no real consensus on the forums.
 We opted to heavily leverage the far-out-ride approach.